konveyor/konveyor.github.io/content/Move2Kube/Tutorials/usingCLI.md

 {{% /expand%}}

-3. Look at the plan file we generated in YAML format.
+3. Look at the plan file generated in YAML format.
 Notice Move2Kube has detected all the different services, one for each web app.

 ```console
 $ ls